Based in the San Francisco Bay Area, Toyota Ventures is Toyota’s first standalone early-stage venture capital firm.

 She attended The Ohio State University and Capital University Law School where she graduated summa cum laude.

-Natalie Fonseca Licciardi is an operating partner and vice president of platform and marketing at Toyota Ventures, responsible for overseeing day-to-day operations, including portfolio management, diversity and inclusion initiatives, marketing and communications, and business management.
+Natalie Fonseca Licciardi is a managing partner at Toyota Ventures, responsible for overseeing day-to-day operations, including portfolio support, diversity and inclusion initiatives, marketing and communications, and business management.
 She is a key member of the executive team, helping to define and refine the firm’s strategy.

 Prior to joining Toyota Ventures, Natalie consulted with the Toyota Research Institute on data policy and governance.
 She was also founder and CEO of SageScape, a boutique events and marketing agency specializing in the technology industry, and co-founder and executive producer of Tech Policy Summit and Privacy Identity Innovation.
 She has worked with several tech startups and media companies, including Vox Media where she served as head of conference development and marketing, and Recode where she led marketing and audience development.